|GPS Coordinates are N45 34.679 W78 30.844.|

 The Whiskey-Jack (Grey Jey) is another native bird.
 They will come and pick out of your hand, preferably nuts.
-There are many stories about the birds fearless behaviour.
+You hear many stories about the birds fearless behaviour.
 It doesn't take much to attract them, even a ski pole held up above your head is often enough.

 The name originates in the Algonquian family of aboriginal language Wiskedjak.
 And to be honest, it sounds much more colourful than Grey Jay.

 The Whiskey-Jack can be found all over Canada's northern forests.
 And guess what, when you google 'what is Canadas bird' you get, wait for it, Whiskey-Jack.

 I got up really early in the morning.
 I was hoping to get some pictures with the sunrise over the frozen lake.
 Sparkling snow and pastel coloured clouds.
 Didn't happen, this is all I got.
 By the time I took this photo, I was cold and hungry.
 I wrapped up and headed to Huntsville for breakfast.

 Wherever I went, animal tracks in the snow.
 Possibly a hare.